 There is a gravel "pump track" and undulating bitumen area to test your biking and scooting skills.
 A 3 on 3 basketball court and netball ring keep older kids entertained.

-Circling the site is a path that kids love scooting along and the central area of the reserve has a grass kick-about area with raised mounds so balls don't roll too far away.
+Circling the site is a 280 metre path that kids love scooting along and the central area of the reserve has a central oval (44m x 32m) with raised mounds so balls don't roll too far away.

 On the southern side of the reserve are chess tables and a table tennis table.
 Bring your equipment/game pieces and challenge a friend.

 There are a number of public art pieces throughout the reserve.
 Find out more about them on our Art in public places webpage.